Copy Project: Using Browser Navigation Corrupts Projects

 - observe weird projects structure (see screenshots)

-#1 Updated by Moritz Voss over 8 years ago
+#1 Updated by Moritz Voss about 12 years ago

 I first noticed this when one project seemed to exist twice, containing both itself and being contained by another project twice. (stress 3).
 Deleting one made the other disappear, but deleting their container made the first stress3 reappear.